 During their friendship, Cardella learned that Kassie had leukemia.

-The was very close for two years, and then, “She passed away in 2011.
+The girls were very close for two years, and then, “She passed away in 2011.
 I was 13,” Cardella said.

 The death left a mark on Cardella.